 Salary During Vocational Training

-As I mentioned before you will receive a salary throughout the entire program.
+As mentioned before, you will receive a salary throughout the entire program.
 The salary strongly ranges between the professions.

-On average, a trainee earns around 908 EUR gross, which is surely not bad.
+On average, a trainee earns around 908 EUR gross, which is undoubtedly not bad.
+Some programs are paid particularly well, learn more in this article.
 However, some programs pay only 500-600 EUR per month.

-So if you are depending on this salary check carefully, 500 EUR won’t be enough to live in Germany.
+So if you depend on this salary, check carefully; 500 EUR won’t be enough to live in Germany.
 For example, a hairdresser earns only between 340 and 600 EUR per month.
-Check all salaries on Gehalt.de – the best resource in Germany when it comes to earnings.

 But engineering trainees and nurses earn 1,088 EUR gross on average.
 The salary you receive as a trainee increases with each year of training you complete.
 Part of your wages will be deducted for social security contributions and partly for income tax.